Cladistics

-As a hypothesis, a clade can only be rejected if some groupings were explicitly excluded.
+As a hypothesis, a clade can be rejected only if some groupings were explicitly excluded.
 It may then be found that the excluded group did actually descend from the last common ancestor of the group, and thus emerged within the group. ("Evolved from" is misleading, because in cladistics all descendants stay in the ancestral group).
-Upon finding that the group is paraphyletic this way, either such excluded groups should be granted to the clade, or the group should be abolished.
+To keep only valid clades, upon finding that the group is paraphyletic this way, either such excluded groups should be granted to the clade, or the group should be abolished.

 Branches down to the divergence to the next significant (e.g. extant) sister are considered stem-groupings of the clade, but in principle each level stands on its own, to be assigned a unique name.
-For a fully bifurcated tree, adding a group to a tree also adds an additional (named) clade, and potentially a new level.
+For a fully bifurcated tree, adding a group to a tree also adds an additional (named) clade, and a new level on that branch.
 Specifically, also extinct groups are always put on a side-branch, not distinguishing whether an actual ancestor of other groupings was found.

 The techniques and nomenclature of cladistics have been applied to disciplines other than biology.
 (See phylogenetic nomenclature.)

 Cladistics findings are posing a difficulty for taxonomy, where the rank and (genus-)naming of established groupings may turn out to be inconsistent.

+Cladistics is now the most commonly used method to classify organisms.